Charles, Duke of Vendôme: Protestant scandal

 A scandal occurred in Paris on 1 June 1528, when a statue of the Virgin Mary was attacked.
 Her head and that of Jesus were decapitated, and Mary's body slashed at several times with a dagger.
 The heads of the figures, which had been cast into the mud were brought to the lieutenant-criminel of Paris.
 He offered a reward of 50 livres for whoever would find the criminal who had profaned the statues.
 With no result, the bounty was doubled.
 Word began to spread, and even reached the ears of the king.
 Offended (indeed, supposedly tearful when he learned of it), he was thus present for a procession on the day of the Feast of Corpus Christi.
 He had purchased a new statue, of silver for the sum of 248 livres, and wished to personally place it in the niche.
 At the site of the sacrilege, an altar for mass had been raised, covered by a canvas held up by Vendôme, Navarre, Longueville and the duca di Ferrara.
-François made his devotions to Mary and Jesus beneath this canvas before returning to the hôtel des Tournelles.
+Francis made his devotions to Mary and Jesus beneath this canvas before returning to the hôtel des Tournelles.

-On 29 July 1528, Vendôme wrote to Montmorency with disapproval concerning the pillage undertaken by the (French) soldiery in Picardie for want of pay.
+On 29 July 1528, Vendôme wrote to Montmorency with disapproval concerning the pillage undertaken by the (French) soldiery in Picardy for want of pay.